patorjk/mui-dt/README.md

 ```

 ## Breaking Changes with mui-datatables
-This library started as a fork of mui-datatables.
-I'm aiming to keep it similar enough so that someone could use this as a drop in replacement, however, the more I work on this library, the more it will evolve.
+This library started as a fork of mui-datatables, developed to solve several pain points I was having and to add several additional features.
+I'm aiming to keep it similar enough so that someone could use this as a drop in replacement (or, if the maintainer of mui-datatables decides to allow more features in - to hopefully merge this library into that library), however, the more I work on this library, the more it will evolve.
 Below I list "breaking" changes with mui-datatables.

 * The "resetFilters" event that occurs for the onTableChange function is now called "clearFilters". (reason: with the addition of filterPopoverOptions and the ability to confirm filters, there needed to be a reset and a clear function. "reset" already existed and functioned as a "clear", so it was renamed)